“Of all the bad men, religious bad men are the worst.” – C.S. Lewis

-I’ve thought deeply about this and I found his assertion problematic.
+I’ve thought deeply about this, and I found his assertion problematic.

 And what better example than the late Ravi Zacharias.

-Ravi wrote extensively on the life of Jesus Christ, he was considered a shining example of what a Christian apologist should be.
+Ravi wrote extensively on the life of Jesus Christ, and he was considered a shining example of what a Christian apologist should be.

 Ravi wrote dozens of books on Christian apologetics, on how to defend the teachings of Christianity and live a life of fullness in Christ.

-I watched hours and hours of his interviews as such that when he died I considered that day one of the saddest times of my life.
+I watched hours and hours of his interviews as such that when he died, I considered that day one of the saddest times of my life.

 Or so I thought.

-I was made to believe that Ravi was telling the truth, because how else should one view a human being who devoted his entire life to Christ, doing philanthropic work and going around the world spreading the gospel?
+I was made to believe that Ravi was telling the truth because how else should one view a human being who devoted his entire life to Christ, doing philanthropic work and going around the world spreading the gospel?